stephengold/jme3-maze/README.md

    + an integrated development environment (IDE) based on NetBeans,
    + various plugins, and
    + the Blender 3D application.
- 3. To open the Minie project in the IDE (or NetBeans), you will need the `Gradle Support` plugin.
+ 3. To open the Jme3-maze Project in the IDE (or NetBeans), you will need the `Gradle Support` plugin.
 Download and install it before proceeding.
     If this plugin isn't shown in the IDE's "Plugins" tool, you can download it from